FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/_index.md

 ### Installation configuration file

-The {{< TransferCFT/componentlongname  >}} installation is based on a delivered configuration file called `initialize.properties` that provides a series of default values to simplify installation.
+The Transfer CFT{{< TransferCFT/componentlongname  >}} installation is based on a delivered configuration file called initialize.properties that provides a series of default values to simplify installation.
 You can make a copy of this file and customize it prior to running the installation procedure as described in [Customize the initialize.properties file](properties_file_win).

 ### Installation modes

 The following installation modes use the delivered initialize.properties file as the default configuration file.
-In graphical mode you can install, but not operate, {{< TransferCFT/componentlongname  >}} without customizing certain mandatory values in this file.
+In graphical mode you can install, but not operate, Transfer CFT{{< TransferCFT/componentlongname  >}} without customizing certain mandatory values in this file.
 To run silent mode, you must at least define an installation directory prior to running the unattended installation.

-**Graphical mode**
+****Graphical mode****

 `Transfer_CFT_3.6_Install_win-x86-64_BNXXXXXXXX.exe`

-**Silent**
+****Silent****

 ` start /W Transfer_CFT_3.6_Install_win-x86-64_BNXXXXXXXX.exe --mode unattended --conf-file configuration.template`

 ### Create or modify the runtime

-You can use the following command to repair the runtime if there was an issue during the installation, or to update values that you have modified in the `initialize.properties` file.
+You can use the following command to repair the runtime if there was an issue during the installation, or to update values that you have modified in the initialize.properties file.
 From the &lt;installation\_directory>, run the following:

 `<installation directory> initialize filename`